fullmetalbrackets/blog/src/content/blog/remove-casaos-zimaboard-upgrade-debian-12.md

 Zimaboard 216 comes with Debian 11 Bullseye installed (no idea if the 432 and 832 do as well) which has been superseded by Debian 12 Bookworm, so let's upgrade it.

+> [warning] **Important!**
+>
 >  Debian 13 Trixie was released on August 9, 2025 after I wrote this.
+If you want to upgrade the ZimaBoard to Trixie, _make sure you upgrade from Debian 11 Bullseye to Debian 12 Bookworm first,_ **then** _upgrade from Debian 12 Bookworm to Debian 13 Trixie_.
+>
-If you want to upgrade the ZimaBoard to Trixie, _make sure you upgrade from Bullseye to Bookworm first, then upgrade from Bookworm to Trixie_.
-Debian does not support upgrading from 11 straight to 13, you have to upgrade to 12 first. <a href="/blog/upgrade-debian-12-bookworm-debian-13-trixie/" target="_blank">See this article for details on upgrading from Debian 12 Bookworm to Debian 13 Trixie</a>.
+> Debian does not support upgrading from 11 straight to 13, you have to upgrade to 12 first. <a href="/blog/upgrade-debian-12-bookworm-debian-13-trixie/" target="_blank">See this article for details on upgrading from Debian 12 Bookworm to Debian 13 Trixie</a>.

 First let's do a full upgrade of all existing packages: